rockr-data/news-article-clustering-unsupervised-learning/README.md

 Parts of the coding workflow were developed with AI assistance for productivity, debugging support, and code refinement.

-Problem framing, experimental design, evaluation decisions, interpretation of findings, and conclusions were independently directed and validated by the author.
+Problem framing, experiment design, parameter selection, evaluation decisions, interpretation of findings, and conclusions were independently directed and validated by the author.

 ---